ssato/python-anyconfig/docs/introduction.rst

 =============

-python-anyconfig [#]_ is a `MIT licensed <http://opensource.org/licenses/MIT>`_ python library provides generic access to configuration files in various formats with configuration merge along with config template and schema validation/generation support.
+python-anyconfig [#]_ is a `MIT licensed <http://opensource.org/licenses/MIT>`_ python library provides common APIs to access to configuration files in various formats with some useful features such as contents merge, templates and schema validation/generation support.

 - Home: https://github.com/ssato/python-anyconfig